-At Chowilla floodplain, operation of the environmental regulator may be undertaken along with weir raising at Lock 6 with the scale of the potential operation dependant on the level of River Murray flows in late winter and spring.
-If River Murray flows remain too low, water for the environment will be delivered to Chowilla by pumping to priority wetlands across the Chowilla floodplain.
+At Chowilla floodplain, operation of the environmental regulator may be undertaken along with weir raising at Lock 6.
+A high level operation is proposed, however, the scale of the event able to be implemented is dependent on the level of River Murray flows in late winter and spring.
+At this stage it remains unclear whether flow conditions will be suitable for operating Chowilla in August.
+If River Murray flows remain too low, the operation may be deferred or limited and water for the environment will be delivered to Chowilla by pumping to priority wetlands across the Chowilla floodplain.

-At Pike floodplain, a low level operation potentially up to 15.3 m AHD (75 cm above normal level at the Pike regulator) is proposed The regulator operation is scheduled to commence in mid to late August.
+At Pike floodplain, a low level operation potentially up to 15.3 m AHD (75 cm above normal level at the Pike regulator) is proposed along with minor raising at Lock 5 by 10 to 20cm.
+The regulator operation is scheduled to commence in mid to late August.
 Targeted pumping may also be undertaken at two sites to water regenerating lignum and black box.